Understanding Psilocybin: Effects, Neurobiology, and Therapeutic Approaches

 Once you complete the course you will receive a Psychedelic Support Certificate of Completion.
 Choose this option if you are not a licensed health provider and do not need continuing education credit for your professional degree.

 Once you complete the course you will receive a Psychedelic Support CE Certificate.
-Choose this option if you are a licensed health provider would like continuing education credit for your professional degree.
+Choose this option if you are a licensed health provider who would like continuing education credit for your professional degree.

 - Be sure to select the CE credit option when purchasing the course.